hymkor/tmt/readme.md

 * `tmt followers`  ... list members you are followed
 * `tmt followings`  ... list members you follows
 * `tmt follow` ... follow person listed in STDIN
+* `tmt unfollow` ... follow person listed in STDIN
 * `tmt dump IDNUM` ... dump JSON for the tweet
 * `tmt post` ... tweet the contents of STDIN (utf8)

 At first you runs `tmt` , your default web-browser shows PIN number.
 You have to write it into STDIN of tmt.exe.

+In STDIN, please write username like `@ScreenName` per one line.

 How to build
 ------------